-- Priority deadline for applications is July 1st for Fall Semester and November 1st for Spring Semester.
-Final Deadline is the last day of registration for both fall and spring semesters. - Commuter students desiring to live on campus may pick up an application from the Office of Residential Life. - Processing - Upon receiving completed application and your paid nonrefundable and nontransferable \$50 room reservation fee, all applications are given a processing number.
+- Upon receiving completed application and your paid nonrefundable and nontransferable \$50 room reservation fee, all applications are given a processing number.
 This number will help identify the applications in which they were received. - Housing Assignment Confirmation will be emailed upon submission of a housing application and payment of the required room reservation fee.
 During arrival for semester beginnings and official registration, a confirmation housing check in process is required. - Students will receive a confirmation card in June.
 This card will indicate the student's room assignment and roommate.